mjhea0/thinkful-mentor/jinja/readme.md

   {% endblock %}
   ```

   So, the `{% extends %}` informs the templating engine that this template "extends" another template, *layout.html*.
+This establishes the link between the templates, in other words.

 3. Run it.
 You should see: